 • Cover and marinate in the refrigerator for at least 30 minutes, or up to 8 hours.

 • Uncover and discard the marinade.
-Shake any excess marinade off the chicken.
+Lightly scrape off any excess marinade off the chicken.

-• Then grill over medium heat, flipping halfway through.
+• Brush the grill grates with oil, and then grill the chicken over medium heat, flipping halfway through.
 Cook until the chicken thighs register 185F to 190F degrees or chicken breasts register 165F.

 • Remove from the grill and allow to rest for 5-10 minutes, tented with foil.
 When ready to serve, slice against the grain and plate as desired.